 Instructions

-- Presoak the beans in a brine solution of enough water to cover the beans by 2 inches of water and 1 tablespoon of kosher salt.
+- Note: If making this soup with dried beans, you can prosoak them first to save time in making this soup.
+If you do this, presoak the beans in a brine solution of enough water to cover the beans by 2 inches of water and 1 tablespoon of kosher salt.
 Bring the beans and the brine to a simmer, and simmer for 10 minutes.
 Allow to cool for 1 hour.
-Drain and rinse.This step can be done ahead.
-Or the beans can be soaked overnight in the same brine solution, without bringing them to a simmer.
+Drain and rinse.OR the beans can be soaked overnight in the same brine solution.This step can be done up to 3 or 4 days ahead.

 - Pro tip: If the dried sage and / or thyme is in large dried pieces, grind them down a little with a spice grinder or mortar and pestle.

-- Place the lid on the Instant Pot, or other electric pressure cooker, and lock it on the top of the pot.
-Cook on HIGH for 40 minutes, plus a 10 minutes NATURAL RELEASE.
+- Place the lid on your Instant Pot, or other electric pressure cooker, and lock.
+Cook on HIGH for 10 minutes, plus a 15 minute NATURAL RELEASE for PRESOAKED BEANS, or cook on HIGH for 25 minutes, plus a 15 minute NATURAL RELEASE for beans NOT PRESOAKED.

-- Using an immersion blender, whirl the soup several times until the consistency of the soup is to your preference.
+- Using an immersion blender (stick blender), whirl the soup several times until the consistency of the soup is to your preference.

 - Serve garnished with Parmesan cheese and minced parsley.
 I use Whole Foods 365 brand of plant-based Parmesan style cheese.